privacy-scaling-explorations/zkevm-specs/specs/mpt/extension-branch.md

 witness contains the extension node rows with information about nibbles (`Key` row), `S` branch hash (`ValueS` row), `C` branch hash (`ValueC` row), and second nibbles (`Nibbles`).

-The witness for second nibbles is necessary for the cases as below:
+The witness for the second nibbles is necessary for the cases as below:
 ```
 [228, 130, 16 + 3, 9*16 + 5, 0, ...]
 ```